Sage Precision Review: Auto Drip Coffee Exactly How You Like It

 - Staggering level of programmability

 The world’s first 60 oz. drip coffee maker with the precision required to brew craft filter coffee, automatically.– Sage

 Sage Precision Brewer Review

 The Sage Precision Brewer combines the complex technique of manual brewing with the convenience of automatic drip machines.
 It gives you the ability to brew a fancy pour-over style coffee right at home, and lets you tweak every possible brewing parameter to make it perfect.

 Design – 4.5/5

 The Sage Precision Brewer is an elegant electric drip coffee maker that will stand out in your kitchen.
-Unlike the Smeg coffee maker which looks retro, the Precision brewer has a brushed stainless steel and plastic finish looks sleek, stylish, and sturdy.
+Unlike the Smeg coffee maker which looks retro, the Precision brewer has a brushed stainless steel finish that looks sleek, stylish, and sturdy.
 It features a see-through water reservoir made of tough plastic.
 While it’s not removable, it has markings that make it easy to measure your coffee-to-water ratio.
 Thanks to its Thermocoil Heating System, it also delivers hot water that is purer than more popular aluminum-based brewing systems.

 We must warn you, though.
 It’s quite big and heavy (3.15 lbs).
 Its body (measuring 12.4 x 6.7 x 15.7 inches) might not fit on every countertop, so make sure that you have enough room underneath your cupboards.

 Features – 5/5

 The “Precision” in the name is not just a marketing buzzword; when it comes to customizability, this Sage model has no rivals.

 This Sage coffee maker features a PID temperature control (proportional, integral, derivative), which is usually found on high-end espresso machines and is incredibly accurate.
 It also uses a variable flow rate pump to optimize the brew time.

 The Sage Precision Brewer coffee maker lets you control all aspects of the brewing cycle, from the rate of the water flow to the brew temperature.